 Andreae Cabin

 The Agnes S. Andreae Nature Preserve and Andreae Cabin are named after Agnes S. Andreae, who donated the cabin and 27 acres of land to the Little Traverse Conservancy in 1983 so that the peaceful wilderness experience that it offers could be protected for future generations.
-Today, the preserve’s size has grown to 181 acres, and it lies adjacent to the 400-acre Boyd B. Banwell Nature Preserve.
-Combined the preserves offer nearly 5 miles of hiking.
+Today, the preserve has grown to an area of 841 acres, with the adjacent Boyd B. Banwell Nature Preserve and L. John and Helen Bishop Working Forest Reserve.
+Combined the preserves offer nearly 9 miles of hiking.

 The Andreae Preserve cabin was built-in 1908.
 It measures 29′ X 24′ and has four bedrooms with 16 bunks, a kitchen, a large dining room, and a screened porch overlooking the river.
 The cabin has electricity, lights, a refrigerator, 4-burner cooktop, microwave oven, and a wood-burning stove.
 There is no indoor running water.
 A pit toilet is located nearby.